tanovese/PasswordGenerator/README.md

 ## Credits

-Some of the code in this project was done with the help of Andres Long, a Rutgers BCS tutor.
+Some of the code in this project was done with the help of Andres Long, a Rutgers Coding bootcamp tutor.

 ## License